top of page

 • Instagram

 You must not rely on information on Cheshire Sobriety Clinic's website as an alternative to medical advice from your doctor or other professional healthcare provider.
 If you have any specific questions about any medical matters or if you think you may be suffering from any medical condition, you should consult your GP or other qualified healthcare provider.
 You should never delay seeking medical advice, disregard medical advice or discontinue medical treatment because of information on this website.
 Results cannot be guaranteed, moreover, results from individual testimonials are for reference only and your own personal experience may differ to those shown on this site, as outcomes are influenced by many factors outside of Cheshire Sobriety Clinic's control.
 If you have a physical dependency on alcohol, it is medically important not to suddenly stop drinking as this can cause acute alcohol withdrawal, delirium tremens, seizure and death.
+This programme is designed for individuals who are psychologically stable and not currently experiencing physical dependence requiring medical detox.
+The service is not a substitute for medical treatment, and we recommend consulting a healthcare professional before beginning any new treatment approach.
 Through the process of kindling, multiple detox's from alcohol and benzodiazepines can become significantly more difficult and dangerous.
 Medical attention should be sought at the earliest opportunity and you should attend Accident & Emergency following a medical event.
+RTT® is not a regulated medical procedure in the UK.
+We do not provide crisis care or medically managed or monitored detox.
+If you are in immediate risk or in crisis, please attend A&E, contact your GP or NHS 111.

 © 2023 - 2025 by Cheshire Sobriety Clinic.
 All rights reserved.